 • Delayed or missed osteoporosis diagnosis can result in fractures that could have been prevented if screening had been performed earlier.

-• Physicians may face negligence lawsuits if they fail to adhere to USPSTF screening recommendations, especially in high-risk patients.
+• Physicians may be sued for negligence for not following the recommended USPSTF screening in high-risk patients.

-• Case Example: A postmenopausal woman under 65 presenting with risk factors was not screened.
-She suffered a hip fracture, leading to permanent disability and a malpractice lawsuit.
+• Case example: A woman aged less than 65 years and postmenopausal with risk factors was not screened.
+She got a hip fracture, which eventually caused permanent disability, and a malpractice suit ensued.

 Standard of Care & Legal Accountability

-• Courts often evaluate whether a physician adhered to the “standard of care” in osteoporosis screening and fracture prevention.
+• Courts regularly examine whether a doctor has adhered to the “standard of care” in relation to osteoporosis screening and fracture prevention.

 • Deviation from established guidelines without a justifiable reason can increase legal liability.